vedees/webpack-template/README.md

 # Install dependencies:
 npm install

-# Server with hot reload at http://localhost:8081/
+# Server with hot reload at http://localhost:8084/
-npm run dev
+npm run start

 # Output will be at dist/ folder
 npm run build